 This raises the question as to whether or not ISPs should be allowed to restrict or even prevent certain kinds of network traffic, for all users or particular users, even if the ISP is up-front about its network management policies.
 Some argue that, as private entities, ISPs should have the right to manage traffic within their networks however they see fit, even if this means giving priority to companies who pay for the privilege.
 Others argue that Internet access has become a ubiquitous utility upon which we all rely, and as such should be fully transparent, with no favoritism, especially in return for payment from companies pushing their own products and services at the expense of competitors' offerings.

 These issues quickly spill over into the realm of network neutrality.
-But in this article, we will focus on the ISPs' throttling of content that their users wish to upload and download.
+But in this article, I will focus on the ISPs' throttling of content that their users wish to upload and download.

 Stories about Internet access being restricted by ISPs or government busybodies, usually center around China and its "Great Firewall", designed to prevent Chinese citizens from accessing websites voicing any protests against the government and its actions.
 Yet many of the documented incidents of throttling emanate from the "land of the free", and comprise a growing number of cases of American ISPs actively limiting the types of online content available to their paying customers.
 For example, Comcast is now in trouble for restricting torrent activity (more on that in a moment).